winningproduct/learn-portal/content/1-explore/07-megatrend-analysis.md

 ## Why
 An in-depth look at Megatrends can be a decisive competitive advantage and promote sustainable growth.
-Identifying, analysing and acting in accordance with megatrends is essential for success in the market.
-Using megatrend analysis companies can develop proactive long-term strategies and apply them to their own growth strategy
+Identifying, analyzing, and acting in accordance with megatrends is essential for success in the market.
+Using megatrend analysis companies can develop proactive long-term strategies and apply them to their own growth strategy.

 ## How
 Three-step megatrend analysis: